How to get £1 tickets to UK attractions on universal credit – 2026

 Horniman museum

 The Horniman museum has lots to explore.
-Until November this year they have a dinosaur exhibition, and they regularly have different events and exhibitions.
+They regularly have different events and exhibitions.
 It is free to enter the museum, but you will have to pay to visit some additional exhibitions.
-To visit the dinosaur exhibition, aquarium and butterfly house you will need to buy additional tickets.
-You can not pre-book these tickets, they can be booked in person, so you may want to arrive early to avoid disappointment.
+To visit the aquarium and butterfly house you will need to buy additional tickets.
+With proof of universal credit tickets are £2 each, and you can purchase up to 4.
+You can pre-book these tickets, and they can be booked in person.
 Full details here.

 London Zoo

 These sell out quick!!
-They aren’t limited to the summer holidays though.
+Make sure to book in advance as the number of tickets is limited.
 You can visit throughout the year and at weekends.
-All universal credit tickets are sold out for the summer holidays, but you can book for after this.
-The ticket enables 6 people to get in, adults are £7 (with a £1 donation) and children are £4 (with a £1 donation).
+The ticket enables 6 people to get in, adults are £9.35 (with a £1 donation) and children are £4.95 (with a £1 donation).
 Make sure you book in advance, and take proof of your benefits with you.

 The link to buy tickets is here.